ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the addiction science behind alerts.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on how dopamine runs your digital life.

 ---